 The surname Lelis was first found in Worcestershire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Lelis family
+Early History of the Lelis family

 This web page shows only a small excerpt of our Lelis research.
 Another 138 words (10 lines of text) covering the years 1296, 1560, 1618, 1680, 1553, 1606, 1578, 1580, 1602, 1681, 1652 and 14 y are included under the topic Early Lelis History in all our PDF Extended History products and printed products wherever possible.